Please feel free to reach out with any questions you may have regarding our Recruiting Policies.

 Organizations must be equal opportunity employers in accordance with all applicable state and federal laws.

 If you are unable to attend a scheduled career event, such as Resume Clinic or Career Panel, we ask that you send a qualified colleague in your stead.
 If this is not possible, please provide us with a minimum of 48 hours’ notice so that we may ask one of the employers on our wait list to take your place.

 Employers are eligible to recruit at George Mason University via Handshake if the position they are posting is a legitimate full-time or part-time position or an internship.
 Jobs for personal services (nannies, babysitters, personal care, etc.) will not be listed unless the employer is a company who provides these services.

 To create an account in Handshake, all employers are required to use a company website, a company email address, and a company mailing address in their account registration.
 It is our policy not to approve ANY accounts that do not possess a valid website, that utilize non-company email addresses (e.g. Yahoo, Hotmail, Gmail, Live, etc.), or that use residential homes for business.
 Not only does a website assist us in verifying the legitimacy of companies who request an account, but it also gives students an additional resource in researching a potential employer.

-Positions requiring candidates to pay an application fee or to purchase equipment, supplies, travel, or training are not eligible to be posted in Handshake or to be recruited for on campus.
+Positions requiring candidates to pay an application fee or to purchase equipment, supplies, travel, or training are not eligible to be posted in Handshake or to be recruited for at Mason.
 Exceptions may be made for positions requiring federal and/or state licensing requirements such as real estate, securities, etc.

 Commission or Equity-Only Employment